 At NBC Universal, Ms. Gordon handled production legal for broadcast television, specializing in news and live programs.
 In addition to risk-analysis, licensing, and negotiating producer and talent agreements, she directed legal training for entertainment news programs.
 She educated producers, editors and writers on defamation, privacy, intellectual property, rights and clearances and network standards and practices.
 Ms. Gordon also worked in business affairs for studio and cable groups at NBC, handling development, production, talent agreements and agency packages.
 She also has experience in sports law, formerly consulting for the NBA’s New Jersey Nets (now the Brooklyn Nets) in negotiating television agreements.

 Ms. Gordon has also worked on the creative side of entertainment.
 She is a graduate of USC’s Cinematic Arts Peter Stark Producing Program, and before practicing law developed film and television projects for award winning producers and writer-directors.
-She is admitted to practice in New York.
+She is admitted to practice in California.

 University of Southern California, BA, magna cum laude